 - 1 pinch salt

 - 2 cups unsalted butter cut into tablespoons, room temperature

 - red food coloring optional

 - Switch to the paddle attachment.
-With mixer on medium-low speed, add the butter a few tablespoons at a time, mixing well after each addition.
-Scrape down sides of bowl with a flexible spatula, and add strawberry preserves.
-Continue beating until the frosting is completely smooth.
-Add red food coloring, if desired.
+With the mixer on medium speed, add the butter 1-2 tablespoons at a time.
+Mix well after each addition.
+Once all butter has been added, scrape down the bowl and continue beating until the frosting is thick and smooth (about 3 minutes).

 Notes and Tips

 - 2 Layer Cake: Half the recipe and use two 9-inch pans.
 Check for doneness after 20 minutes of baking.
 You can use the same recipe for frosting and be a little more generous in between the layers.

 - Safety Tip: Ensure that the bowl of your stand mixer is heatproof.
 You don't want to place ceramic or plastic bowls on the stovetop.

 - Tips for Swiss Meringue Buttercream: If your frosting still feels warm after beating it for 10-15 minutes, place it in the refrigerator for a few minutes.
 The mixture must be cool before adding the butter to prevent any melting.